Ttimofeyka/Rave/README.md

 '+avx' is not a recognized feature for this target (ignoring feature)
 ```

-Then you can just disable SSE/SSE2/SSE3/AVX into options.json or using command line options (-noSSE, -noSSE2, -noSSE3, -noAVX).
+You can just disable SSE/SSE2/SSE3/AVX into options.json or using command line options (-noSSE, -noSSE2, -noSSE3, -noAVX).

 ## Useful links